MahdadGhasemian/node-network-manager/README.md

   .catch((error) => console.log(error));
 ```

-10- Deactivate a connection from a device without preventing the device from further auto-activation.
+10- Deactivate a connection from a device without preventing the device from further auto-activation. (params: uuid (can get with getConnectionProfilesList))

 ```javascript
 network